christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 - [Torch 1-Grid LSTM](https://github.com/christopher5106/grid-1D-LSTM-torch)

 # Generalization

 The N-Grid LSTM is a improvement of the multi-dimensional LSTM.

 The option to untie the weigths in the depth direction is considered also during evaluation of models.

+Two options are possible :

+- the LSTM 1 at different level y can have different weigths

+- the LSTM 2 can be transformed into a feedforward model, where weights are not shared between the different level y

-In this case, if you also remove the cell in the depth LSTM and replace the LSTM by a non-linearity, you come back to the stacked LSTM.
+In this last case, if you also remove the cell in the depth LSTM and replace the LSTM by a non-linearity, you come back to the stacked LSTM.